 How Chiropractors Treat Shoulder Pain

 Chiropractors aim to identify the source of your pain rather than mask it.
 Without a proper diagnosis, your body won’t receive the treatment and relief required.
-Therefore, you’ll first receive a comprehensive examination when you visit a chiropractor for shoulder pain, such as Dr. Susan Myshka of Myshka Chiropractic.
+Therefore, you’ll first receive a comprehensive examination when you visit a chiropractor near you for shoulder pain, such as Dr. Susan Myshka of Myshka Chiropractic.

 During the initial exam, Dr. Myshka will evaluate your shoulder and the surrounding areas to pinpoint the location of the pain.
 Sometimes, she’ll use an X-ray or other diagnostic imaging technique to get a better picture.
 After the examination and any necessary imaging, you’ll receive a physical diagnosis and a customized chiropractic treatment plan.